loven-doo/wsgi_app_docker/README.md

 ```

 ### RPM packages
 Linux programs can be installed from rpm packages.
 Download required rpm package build for the system.
-Then use following script to unpack it:
+Then use following bash script to unpack it:
 ```
 # $1 - rpm package path
 # $2 - installation dir path